 Towards the middle of February the Chief Justice of the Alabama Supreme Court ordered judges to ignore a federal court ruling allowing same-sex marriages.
 Roy Moore sent a memo to courts across the state saying ‘…no judge or official shall issue or recognise a marriage license that is inconsistent with the Alabama Constitution or state law.’
-This was barely hours before same-sex marriages were about to
+This was barely hours before same-sex marriages were about to begin.

 In early February one of the largest demonstrations against ‘fracking’ took place in Oakland, California citing concerns over pollution, poisoned water supplies and climate change.
 The day before, a dozen people were arrested as protesters blocked the entrance to governor Jerry Brown’s office in San Francisco and erected a 16-foot fracking rig in the middle of an intersection.
 Brown was recently sworn in for a fourth term (not consecutive) on a promise to address climate change.